 L1 contracts

-Diamond (also mentioned as State Transition contract)
+Diamond (also mentioned as ZKsync Chain contract)

-Technically, this L1 smart contract acts as a connector between Ethereum (L1) and ZK Chain (L2).
+Technically, this L1 smart contract acts as a connector between Ethereum (L1) and ZKsync Chain (L2).
 It checks the validity proof and data availability, handles L2 <-> L1 communication, finalizes L2 state transition, and more.

 There are also important contracts deployed on the L2 that can also execute logic called system contracts.
 Using L2 <-> L1 communication can affect both the L1 and the L2.